803 - Expenditures

 All new employees hired after July 1, 2008, as a condition of employment will be required to have their wages paid to them as a direct deposit into a financial institution of their own choosing unless any of the following conditions exist:

-2. The employee would incur fees charged to the employee’s account as a result of the direct deposit.
+2. The employee would incur fees charged to the employee’s account as a result of the direct deposit; or

 3. The provisions of a collective bargaining agreement mutually agreed upon by the district and the employee organization prohibits the district from requiring the employee to sign up for direct deposit as a condition of hire.